 On Yuko’s last day, she is determined to give one last lecture to her entire class.
 The tale she tells her students leaves them in a state of shock and is one they certainly won’t forget.

-Emily M. Danforth’s Plain Bad Heroines first started in 1902.
+The story of Emily M. Danforth’s Plain Bad Heroines first begins in 1902.
 Flo and Clara are two students at Brookhants School for Girls, and not only do they have an obsessive love for each other, but they also love Mary Maclane, a bestselling author.
 They love her so much that they even started their private club called The Plain Bad Heroine Society.

 The two girls meet in an apple orchard and have all sorts of discussions.
 However, bodies start appearing at the orchard with a copy of Mary Maclane’s book beside them.
 Eventually, the school is shut down.